swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 ### Opting into certain regex features

 We intend for the compiler to completely parse [the PCRE syntax][PCRE].
 However, types conforming to `RegexLiteralProtocol` might not be able to handle the full feature set.
 The compiler looks for corresponding function declarations inside `RegexLiteralProtocol` and will emit a compilation error if missing.
-Conforming types can use `@availability` on these function declarations to communicate versioning and add more support in the future.
+Conforming types can use `@available` on these function declarations to communicate versioning and add more support in the future.

 This approach of lookup combined with availability allows the stdlib to support more features over time.